Makosai/Nyxy/README.md

 # Nyxy
 Nyxy is an open-source game engine made with C++.
-The primary focus is a 2D environment with a simplified interpreter.
+The primary focus is a 3D isometric environment with a simplified interpreter.

 ## Usage